Cranfills Gap

 East SH #22 entrance to Cranfills Gap, Texas

-Cranfills Gap community was named for George Easton Cranfill who came to Texas from Illinois in 1850.
-His father-in-law, Samuel B. Crawford established the Cranfills Gap Post office at Meridian Creek on the Hamilton-Bosque County line in what was an old stage coach stop in 1879.
+Cranfills Gap community was named for George Eaton Cranfill who came to Texas from Illinois.
+According to Gail Cranfill Whittingham, his great grand-daughter, he sold his farm in Illinois in September 1854 when he moved to Dallas County.
+By 1856 he was paying taxes on a lot in Lancaster, Texas where he seems to have remained through 1860.
+[George E. Cranfill entry, Dallas County, Texas; Dallas County Tax Rolls 1846-1910, microcopy reel 155; Texas State Library, Archives Division, Austin.]
+He finally bought land in Bosque County on February 5, 1859.
+"The land was part of the original survey made for Francis Renfro who had died with his father, Creath (Renfro), from an Indian raid in 1857."
+George's father-in-law was Erasmus Canter.
+George's son, Samuel B. Cranfill, established the Cranfills Gap Post office at Cranfills Gap, Bosque County, on May 21, 1879 on Meridian Creek on the Hamilton-Bosque County line in what was an old stage coach stop.
+To correct the history, Samuel Cranfill's father-in-law was William Nelson Crawford as stated in the Deed Book of Coryell County, Gatesville, Texas.
 According to Tony Rohne the building still stands on land owned by Chris Morris Rohne Hanson.
 A month later it became Cranfills Gap, Bosque County.
 The community is situated in the gap between two small limestone hills that formed the passage between the cities of Hillsboro, Meridian, and Hamilton, Texas.
 It lays on Texas State Highway #22 and Farm Road #219.
 Up to the 1960's Cranfills Gap was a vital farming community supporting the efforts of the dry land farming of corn, grains, and cotton.
+More recently many of the farms have been turned in the ranches for cattle and private hunting reserves for deer and more exotic animals. [records of Gail Cranfill Whittingham, Sept.
+2020]

 Prior to the Spanish coming into the region this area had been the hunting grounds for Tonkawa and/or Tawakoni tribe.
 They were migratory hunters of deer and wild game which inhabited the area primarily around the Brazos river north of Waco.
 They were said to have numbered about1600 when the Spanish arrived about 1690.
 Their population was reduced to less than half after a small pox epidemic.
 The tribe was herded into two missions by the Spanish but they resisted staying in one place for very long especially with other tribes incursions into their area.
 In 1756 they assisted in the destruction of the San Saba Mission set up for the Apache, which also moved into the area.
 In 1855 the United States government establish two reservations on the Brazos river for the Tonkawa and several other tribes.
 By 1859 the white settlers made so many complaints that the were removed to the Oklahoma territory.
 Here In 1862 the Delaware, Shawnee, and Caddo Indians found an opportunity to settle old scores and massacred 137 of the 300 remaining Tonkawa tribe.
-When finally protected and gathered into one reservation in 1884 near Ponca, Oklahoma they numbers only 92; by 1937 the population was only 51.
+When finally protected and gathered into one reservation in 1884 near Ponca, Oklahoma they numbered only 92; by 1937 the population was only 51.
 [Texas Tribes]

 Eventually the Spanish offered land grants as enticements to new settlers from the United States and other foreigners.
-Under the Republic of Texas rule "first class" headright grants were given to all heads of families living in Texas on March 4, 1836 except Africans and Indians consisting of one league and one labor (4605.5 acres) and single men who were seventeen years or older would get one-third of a league (1,476.1 acres).
+Under the Republic of Texas rule "first class" head-right grants were given to all heads of families living in Texas on March 4, 1836 except Africans and Indians consisting of one league and one labor (4605.5 acres) and single men who were seventeen years or older would get one-third of a league (1,476.1 acres).
 By 1841 "fourth class" land grants were given to heads of families of 640 acres and 320 acres to single individuals.
 [Texas Red River Authority]

-Cranfills Gap, Texas 1910
+Cranfills Gap, Texas

 Cranfills Gap, 1910